husonlab/splitstree6/doc/user-manual.md

 there are multiple.

-In this context, the graph contains a node for each input sequence and edge between every pair of nodes.
+In this context, the graph contains a node for each input sequence and and edge between every pair of nodes.
 The length of each edge is the Hamming distance between the corresponding sequences.
 Other distance measures can be used, but the Hamming distance is appropriate for Haplotype Network construction.